New-Horizons-SPM/G80SXM/README.md

 To run: python gui.py

 # Usage
 There are a number of panels in the gui, each with a specific function.
 See below figures for some examples.
-Hovering over buttons in the GUI will also provide help
+Hovering over buttons in the GUI will also provide help.
+Sessions can be saved and loaded via '.g80' files so you can pick up where you left off.

 ![nc-AFM_with_STS](./Documentation/nc-AFM_with_STS_and_molecules.png)
 * Easily overlay atoms with correct scaling from custom .xyz files